What Our Ecotourism Australia Certification Actually Means

 - We don’t guarantee any wildlife encounters on our tours

-- Any unusual animal behaviour or signs of injury reported to QPWS the same day
+- Any unusual animal behaviour or signs of injury reported to QPWS

-- Guides carry and share current ecological data, updated annually
+- Guides share current ecological data

 Supporting Local